Skip to main content

 Invitation Methods

-For flexibility, there are several ways to invite patients to Patient Passport.
+For flexibility, there are several ways to invite patients to the patient portal.
 Options include:

 • Sending a stand-alone invitation.